stormpath/stormpath-sdk-node/one-dot-o.md

 # 1.0 Breaking changes list

-An ongoing list of API cleanup that we need to do in our 1.0 release
+An ongoing list of API cleanup that we need to do in our 1.0 release.

 ## Application API: